Kärcher HDS Trailer HDS 13/35 De Tr1

 Features and benefits

-Maximum efficiencyProven and highly efficient burner technology.
+Maximum efficiencyHighly efficient burner technology.
 Heat recovery through use of waste heat from the engine.
 Environmentally-friendly operation and low operating costs thanks to Kärcher's eco!efficiency mode.

 Easy operationThe machine is easy to operate using a central selector switch.
 Two optional hose reels in operating area allow easy set-up and dismantling.
-Safe and ample storage options for protective equipment, accessories and detergents.
+Safe and ample storage for protective gear, accessories and cleaning agents.

 Self-sufficient applicationLarge 500 l water tank for up to 30-minute cleaning applications with full water performance.
 100-litre diesel tank: ideal for long periods of use.
 Powerful Yanmar diesel engines allow the machine to be used independently of any power source.